-For more information on data typing, see the relevant man pages and the.
+For more information on data typing, see the relevant man pages and the Solaris Common Desktop Environment: Programmer's Guide.

 Action Invocation

 The action invocation API enables applications to invoke desktop actions on file or buffer arguments.
 It chooses a suitable action for the file or buffer based on the Class, Type, Mode, and Number of the action arguments.
 For example, an Open action might invoke an image viewer for GIF files, a word processor for complex documents, and a simple text editor for ordinary ASCII files.
 Your application need not concern itself with the details of action selection or invocation.